ofek29/fastify-valkey-glide-dev/README.md

 Fastify Valkey connection plugin, with this you can share the same Valkey connection in every part of your server.

 Using [`@valkey/valkey-glide`](https://github.com/valkey-io/valkey-glide) client under the hood.
+Valkey Glide is an open-source Valkey client library. it is one of the official client libraries for Valkey, and it supports all Valkey commands.

 ### Compatibility
 | Plugin version | Fastify version |